e-zk/cpass/README.md

 After the the secret key is given, cpass will copy the resulting pbkdf2 key (your password) to the clipboard via the [`xsel(1)`](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.

 Currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).
+(You can use the -p flag to print the password in plain text to stdout, this should work on all unix-like environments, including WSL on Windows).

 ## building
 Using the `make(1)` command: